getsmarter/moodle-grade-import_kioskpearsonjson/README.md

-# Pearson MyLab and Mastering - kioskpearsonjson
+# Pearson MyLab and Mastering - grade kioskpearsonjson
 Moodle Pearson MyLab and Mastering.
 Handles the import of grades for grade sync.